JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2013_Spring.md

 This Mission Statement of the Education Committee is part of an effort to place new emphasis or value on the idea of broader and deeper study of the Fifth Epochal Revelation.
 It reflects the Fellowship’s Constitutional requirement that we “foster the in-depth study of _The Urantia Book_…centered on universe educational ideals of encouraging the development of student-teachers.”

 I would take the Mission Statement and the Constitutional mandate further by suggesting they anticipate norms that emerge on the Fifth Mansion World.
 “At about this point the average mortal ascender begins to manifest bona fide experiential enthusiasm for the Havona ascent.
-Study is becoming voluntary, unselfish service natural, and worship spontaneous.” [[UB 47:7.5](/en/The_Urantia_Book/47#p7_5)] (Emphasis added)
+Study is becoming voluntary, unselfish service natural, and worship spontaneous.” <a id="a248_357"></a>[[UB 47:7.5](/en/The_Urantia_Book/47#p7_5)] (Emphasis added)

 Why should we wait until the Fifth Mansion World?